Understanding Catatonia: Symptoms, Types, Causes, and Treatment Options

 Causes of Catatonia

-The exact cause of catatonia is not well understood, but it is most often associated with mood disorders or psychotic disorders, such as depression, bipolar disorder, and schizophrenia.
+The exact cause of catatonia is not well understood, but it is most often associated with mood disorders or psychotic disorders, such as depression, bipolar disorder, schizophrenia, post-traumatic stress disorder (PTSD), and autism spectrum disorder (ASD).
 Approximately one-third of people with catatonia also have bipolar disorder.

 In addition to mental illnesses, several physical conditions can lead to catatonia, including: